Last Update September 2023

 The journal also publishes clinically relevant review articles, letters to the editor, and commentaries.
 Topics covered are of interest to clinically oriented physicians, researchers, epidemiologists, psychologists, diabetes educators, and other health professionals.
 The journal does not publish descriptions of study designs without data, papers on in vitro studies, or studies involving animals.

-For more information about the journal, including average acceptance rate and current lead times, please refer to About Diabetes Care.
+For more information about the journal, including average acceptance rate and current lead times, please refer to About the Journal.

-The American Diabetes Association's Publications Policy Committee follows the recommendations of the International Committee of Medical Journal Editors (ICMJE), the World Association of Medical Editors (WAME), and the Committee on Publication Ethics (COPE) for guidance on policies and procedures related to publication ethics.
-The policies for Diabetes Care have been adopted from those three advisory bodies and, where necessary, modified and tailored to meet the specific content, audiences, and aims of Diabetes Care.
+The American Diabetes Association's peer-reviewed publications follow the recommendations of the International Committee of Medical Journal Editors (ICMJE), the World Association of Medical Editors (WAME), and the Committee on Publication Ethics (COPE) for guidance on policies and procedures related to publication, peer-review, and ethical standards in the conduct and reporting of research and other material published in ADA titles.
 Comprehensive information related to the editorial and ethical policies of Diabetes Care can be found in Publication Policies and Procedures for ADA Journals.
-The Association's Publications Policy Committee or Subcommittee on Ethical Scientific Publications will consider on a case-by-case basis policies that are not addressed in the policies document, which contains information related to the following topics:
+This page includes extensive information on ADA’s overall policies related to the following topics:

 - Peer Review